Facets of meaning abound – in an ever-changing city. The tale of Berlin today.

 Published in “The Berlin Times – A special edition of The German Times marking October 3rd, the Day of German Unity.”

-is a novelist and journalism professor at the University of the Arts Berlin.
+is a novelist and professor of journalism at the University of Arts Berlin – and a passionate fan of Union Berlin.